-- 2. The organisations referred to in Article 1(1) may only use an orphan work in accordance with paragraph 1 [...] in order to achieve aims related to their public interest missions, notably preservation, restoration and the provision of cultural and educational access to works and audio recordings contained in their collections, provided that the use does not conflict with the normal exploitation of the work or other subject matter and does not unreasonably prejudice the legitimate interests of the rightholders. - 3.
+- 2. The organisations referred to in Article 1(1) may only use an orphan work in accordance with paragraph 1 in order to achieve aims related to their public interest missions, notably preservation, restoration and the provision of cultural and educational access to works and phonograms contained in their collections.[...] - 3.
 This Directive is without prejudice to the freedom of contract of such organisations in the pursuit of their public interest missions, in particular to public-private partnership agreements. - 4.
 Member States shall ensure that the organisations referred to in Article 1(1) indicate the name of the identified authors and other rightholders in any use of an orphan work. - 5.
-Member States shall provide that a fair remuneration is due to rightholders that put an end to the orphan status of their works and other protected subject matter for the use that has been made of such works and other protected subject matter in accordance with paragraph 1.
+Member States shall provide that a fair compensation is due to rightholders that put an end to the orphan status of their works and other protected subject matter for the use that has been made by the organisations referred to in Article 1(1) of such works and other protected subject matter in accordance with paragraph 1.